NathanWeiland10/AquaCleanPro/README.md

 ## Overview
 This repository is for Team Projects (CEG 4980 & 4981) from Fall 2023 to Spring 2024, Team #11 - AquaClean Pro.

+### Goal
+To create a robot that can autonomously clean the surface of a residential pool and determine its quality.
+The robot will also have a user interface that will display the metrics of water quality.

 ## Custom Domain
 Our project uses a custom domain of `aquacleanpro.org` hosted through Squarespace domains.
 The services provided by under this custom domain can be found below.